This super refreshing apple cider vinegar hair rinse is easy to make and guaranteed to give you healthier, cleaner hair, and a healthier scalp too!

 4. I keep a plastic cup in my shower.
 When I am ready to use my ACV rinse in my hair, I pour about 1 capful of the rinse into my cup.
 Then I add shower water to make up about 1 cup of water plus rinse.
 I dump all of that on my head after shampooing.

-For More Great DIY Personal Care Products, check out:
+More DIY Personal Care Items You’ll Love

 Have you ever used an apple cider vinegar hair rinse?